Revolting Cocks: 1985–1994: Initial run

-Richard23 quit in 1986, after falling out with Jourgensen over his and Adrian Sherwood's remix of the song "You Often Forget".
+Richard 23 quit in 1986, after falling out with Jourgensen over his and Adrian Sherwood's remix of the song "You Often Forget".
 The group's remaining two members were augmented by Chris Connelly (formerly of Finitribe, later of Ministry), Paul Barker and Bill Rieflin (both formerly of The Blackouts and at the time in Ministry), with various others appearing as contributors or guests.

 The following live album, Live!
 You Goddamned Son of a Bitch (1988), recorded at a single September 1987 show in Chicago, featured more aggressive versions of the Big Sexy Land tracks along with some new material.
 This trend continued on Beers, Steers, and Queers (1990), layering sample over sample and pushing ever further into distortion.
 The budget for Beers, Steers, and Queers and its accompanying single "(Let's Get) Physical" ballooned to $30,000 in early 1990 primarily due to copyright troubles surrounding the cover of Olivia Newton-John's hit song, and led to a strained relationship between Jourgensen and Wax Trax.
 As it happened, these would be the last Revolting Cocks releases on Wax Trax as Sire Records bought out the rights to all of Jourgensen's side projects.

 Linger Ficken' Good (1993) was released by Sire Records, with most tracks returning to the less layered material.
 Included was a cover of Rod Stewart's "Da Ya Think I'm Sexy?", also released as a single.
 A tour was planned but cancelled, and the band went on hiatus.

 2004–2010: First revival

-In 2004, Jourgensen, with former RevCo player Phildo Owens (Skatenigs, Snow Black), revived the group, and previewed a new song, "Prune Tang".
+In 2004, Jourgensen and former RevCo player Phildo Owens (Skatenigs, Snow Black) revived the group and previewed a new song, "Prune Tang".
 An album titled Purple Head was due in 2004, but was delayed until 2006 with a change in title to Cocked and Loaded.
 "Caliente (Dark Entries)", a cover of "Dark Entries" by Bauhaus, with vocalist Gibby Haynes (Butthole Surfers), was featured on the soundtrack to Saw II in 2005.

 After assembling a touring line up to open for Ministry on the MasterBaTour of 2006, Jourgensen chose vocalist Josh Bradford (Stayte, Simple Shelter, V.H.S.), keyboardist Clayton Worbeck (Stayte, Simple Shelter), and guitarist Sin Quirin (Society 1, later Ministry and ReVamp) as the new full-time members for the Revolting Cocks, now simply being called "RevCo".
 The group recorded Sex-O Olympic-O, which was originally set to be released in October 2008, but was delayed multiple times until it saw release on March 3, 2009.
 Following a tour, a second album with this lineup, ¿Got Cock?, was released on April 13, 2010.
 The project fell apart once again with Bradford and Worbeck parting ways.
 Quirin continued to work with Jourgensen following Ministry's revival in 2011.